Ghubad/sf-food-trucks/README.md

 To locate user, FusedLocationApi is being used.
 APIs getLastLocation method provides us with the location information.
 This info contains latitude and longitude information.
 Using this information, I zoom into the map to user’s location.

+Going forward,
+-I plan to integrate this project with Travis CI.
+-Add database, since I realised this data is not realtime and often less frequently updated.
+-Test edges cases pertaining to UI using Instrumention and Expresso framework provded by Android.
+-Add contextual error messages by imeplenting custom exceptions to the project.
+-Add a search box with autocomplete feature to assist user to find a particular truck.
+-Add a truck to favorites list.
+-Share a truck info with with friends.

+To end,this I take a lot of pride in uploading this project to public reposistory and in creating this read me file.
+All the information and coding help required to develop this project has come from a number of onine blogs and android api documentations.

 License
 =========